Serpell Report: Background

 In many ways, 1982 represented the nadir of Britain's railways.
 That year saw the lowest number of passenger journeys of the second half of the 20th century, the lowest level of passenger-miles, and the lowest (real) level of passenger revenue since 1968.
 Although these figures were partly the result of the 1982 strike (over rostering arrangements), rail passenger numbers had been in steady decline since 1957.
 (Only 1978–1980 saw consecutive years of passenger growth.)
 In 1982 terms, revenues had decreased steadily from £2,300 million in 1970 to £1,800 million in 1982, while costs had risen from £2,500 million to £2,700 million.
-Consequently, BR's deficit had increased by a factor of 4.5.
+Consequently, BR's deficit had increased by 350%.

 Serpell was chosen to chair the review into railway finances.
 His lengthy experience of the civil service included serving as Under-Secretary at the Treasury from 1954 to 1960, then service in the Ministry of Transport.
 After serving in other departments, he became Permanent Secretary at the Ministry of Transport in 1968 and was thus involved in implementing some of the Beeching cuts.
 In 1970 he became Permanent Secretary to the new Department of the Environment, which included transport in its remit.
 In 1974, two years after retiring from the civil service, he joined the British Railways Board.
 Writing in 2008, after Serpell's death, the former Labour MP Tam Dalyell would note that the experience made Serpell a 'natural' choice to head the review.
 However, his obituary in The Guardian noted that Serpell 'was not the first choice as a review chair', with Liberal leader David Steel being considered before him.